LukeSmithxyz/based.cooking/content/onion-raitha.md

 author: ram-pari
 ---

-Raitha is an yogurt-based Indian style sauce that goes great with rice dishes such as Pilau and Biriyani.
+Raitha is a yogurt-based Indian style sauce that goes great with rice dishes such as Pilau and Biriyani.
 It's quite similar to a greek Tzatziki and is quick and quite easy to make.
 It's great especially with super spicy indian dishes as it provides as a sweet and cooling effect.